apertureless/vue-chartjs/docs/guide/README.md

 }
 ```

-After that you can add your chart component to a parent component
+After that you can add your chart component to a parent component:

 ```js
 <line-chart :chartdata="chartData" :options="chartOptions"/>